tawi1/DotsTrafficCity/docs/source/trafficCar.rst

 #.
 Assign created script into the `Input script` field.
 #.
 Set desired preset.
 Also hull & save paths.
 #.
 Select `Prefab info` tab.
 #.
-Set steering angle according to you custom car controller.
+Set the steering angle to match the steering of your custom car controller.
 #.
 Customize traffic related settings.
 #.
 Press `Create` button.
 #.
-To adjust your own custom car controller params for traffic use the :ref:`Traffic test scene <trafficTestScene>`.
+To set your own custom Car Controller parameters to handle the most common traffic situations, use the :ref:`Traffic test scene <trafficTestScene>`.

 Input info
 ^^^^^^^^^^^^^^^^^^^^^^